Jax Taylor And Brittany Cartwright Attend The Kentucky Derby, Spark Engagement Rumor With Ring Photo

 Throughout their visit, Taylor and Cartwright attended a number of events and shared plenty of their fun times with their fans and followers on their Instagram pages.

 “Rain or shine we are here to party!!
-Thank you to the [KY Derby Festival] or having [Brittany]and I again,” Taylor wrote in the caption of one of his photos.
+Thank you to the [KY Derby Festival] for having [Brittany] and I again,” Taylor wrote in the caption of one of his photos.

 After sharing his first photo from the Kentucky Derby, fans began to question Taylor about a potential engagement after seeing that Cartwright was sporting what appeared to be a sizable diamond on her ring finger.
 A short time later, Cartwright further sparked those rumors by sharing an image of herself wearing the same ring.